-Although overlooked by many as insignificant or 'something to keep an eye on', the truth is that dental disease is the commonest disease your pet is likely to be suffering and most will develop painful disease by the age of three years without proper homecare and trips to the vet dentist.
+Although overlooked by many as insignificant or 'something to keep an eye on', the truth is that dental disease is the commonest disease your pet is likely to be suffering and most will develop the painful disease by the age of three years without proper homecare and trips to the vet dentist.

 Whilst not being as painful as a broken limb, animals with dental disease suffer chronic and acute pain from gum infections, broken teeth and bacterial spread through the circulation.
-Animals with severe cases will lose years of quality life as a result.
+Animals with severe cases will lose years of quality of life as a result.
 So what does dental disease look (and more likely smell) like?
 And how can you help your senior pet live a great life if he suffers from it?

 How to spot if your senior pet has a dental problem.

-He has bad breath - if you need a gas mask to get kisses from your pet then that a sign of infection running out of control.
+He has bad breath - if you need a gas mask to get kisses from your pet then that is a sign of infection running out of control.

 Brown teeth - usually accompanied by the sewer breath.